huyphung1602/JChat/README.md

 * [x] User can send message easily by click on a button next to a friend in friendlist, the email field will be filled automatically.
 * [x] Side menu show how many friend request, how many friends in friendlist.
+* [x] User can check sent message if it is read or not, its recipient and subject but cannot see the body

 ## Video Walkthrough